 It would be near on impossible in this day and age to go completely plastic free, however avoiding plastic wherever you can is a great way to go green.
 This is why we opted for a wooden highchair and have decided to buy natural toys made of wood, metal and fabric as much as possible.
-Reducing the amount of plastic in our home means we will have less non biodegradable toys and equipment to send to landfill and are able to reduce Libby’s exposure to some of the harmful toxins that can be found in plastic toys.
+Reducing the amount of plastic in our home means we will have less non biodegradable toys and equipment to send to landfill and are able to reduce Blossom’s exposure to some of the harmful toxins that can be found in plastic toys.

 5. Going Veggie

-Like breastfeeding, our reasons for choosing to raise Libby on a vegetarian diet are much more to do with the health benefits that a nutritious vegetarian diet has to offer.
+Like breastfeeding, our reasons for choosing to raise Blossom on a vegetarian diet are much more to do with the health benefits that a nutritious vegetarian diet has to offer.
 A drastic measure perhaps, but a non-carnivorous lifestyle has huge benefits for both the planet and it’s people.
 As explained by Energy Saving Secrets, ‘if people converted to a vegetarian diet, land could be used far more efficiently and effectively, and it would prevent a lot of people starving across the world.’

 5 Ways We Could Have Gone Greener…